gsko/hDHT/README.md

 hDHT
 ====

-Haskell implementation of the BitTorrent DHT
+(Work in progress) Haskell implementation of the BitTorrent DHT